Chatbots: the most interesting applications for your organisation

 ‘‘As people back then thought that everyone would lose their job to machines, that’s how it is now with chatbots.
 Bots actually ensure that employees are of greater added value.
 Because of bots, employees can help their customers better due to more time to spend.
 A successful deployment of chatbots ensures increased customer satisfaction, employee satisfaction and increased efficiency.’’

-As a virtual employee, bots take over simple tasks from service employees or the webcare team.
+As a virtual employee, bots take over simple tasks from service employees or the online customer service team.
 Bots intercept first-line customer contact and can easily answer simple questions.
 Unambiguous tasks, such as updating CRM systems or tagging messages, can also be performed in the background by a chatbot.

 Chatbots for work preparation

-We often see chatbots used for work preparation.
+A common application of chatbots is the work preparation.
 A chatbot can handle the first-line customer contact.
 One of the most important requirements is that the chatbot can recognize the customer’s intent in the message.
 In addition, the chatbot is able to identify customer reference numbers and e-mail addresses within the message.
 In the event of missing information, the chatbot can request the necessary information from the customer, so that an employee can get started immediately.